Rollerball (2002 film)

-Rollerball is a 2002 American science fiction sports film directed by John McTiernan.
-A remake of the 1975 film of the same name, based on William Harrison's short story Roller Ball Murder, the film stars Chris Klein, Jean Reno, LL Cool J, Rebecca Romijn and Naveen Andrews.
-Unlike the previous film, it has a much greater focus on action, with more muted social and political overtones than the original, and takes place in the present rather than in a future dystopian society.
+Rollerball is a 2002 science fiction sports film directed by John McTiernan.
+A remake of the 1975 film of the same name, which itself based on William Harrison's short story Roller Ball Murder.
+The film stars Rebecca Romijn, Chris Klein, Jean Reno, LL Cool J and Naveen Andrews.
+While both versions of Rollerball use the same basic premise, the 2002 version has a much greater focus on action sequences, more muted social and political overtones than the original, and takes place in the mid-2000s rather than in a future dystopian 2010s.

 Rollerball was released on February 8, 2002.
-Upon its release, the film was critically panned, receiving criticism for the lack of the original's social critique.
-It was a box office bomb, grossing $25 million against a production budget of $70 million.
+It was universally panned by critics and became a box-office bomb, grossing $25.9 million against a production budget of $70 million.
+In 2014, the Los Angeles Times listed the film as one of the most expensive box office flops of all time.